zb8787/Product-Design/Twitter NLP Project/README.md

 \
 **(2) sentiment_analysis.py**\
 Consists of a sentiment analysis method which applies the google cloud NLP api to a text file filled with tweets from a requested hashtag.
 Outputs a sentiment score from -1 to 1, 1 being the most positive sentiment and -1 being the most negative sentiment.\
-You will need to go through the Google Cloud installation process to procure the proper keys, accounts, and packages: https://cloud.google.com/natural-language
+You will need to go through the Google Cloud installation process to procure the proper keys, accounts, and packages: https://cloud.google.com/natural-language \
+\
+**(3) test_analyze.py**\
+Use this to run unit tests via the pytest package.

 ## Workflow
 Run twitter_api_demo2_without_keys.ipynb to scrape the desired tweets.\